 At the Craftsmen Group, we feel that building a custom home should be a creative and rewarding experience.

-1. Big Picture Review: The first step is to sit down and review what you are looking for in a home, including:
+1. Big Picture Review: The first step is to determine the major elements you are looking for in a home, including:

-Then being sure you have an understanding of what to expect in the custom building experience, and that the experience is right for you.
-Most people who have horror stories about a building experience have not properly gone through this Step.
+Use these elements as guiding posts when beginning your research into what to expect in the custom building experience.
+This will help you ensure that the experience is right for you.
+Most people who have horror stories about a building experience have not properly gone through this step.
 Perhaps they have decided to custom build for the wrong reasons, had unrealistic expectations, or did not have the proper time to commit to the process.

 4. Assembling your Team: In addition to the Builder of your home, you will need to interact with many different professionals during the course of your custom home project.
-Depending on your situation this team could include an Architect, Realtor, Attorney, Interior Designer, Lender, etc.
+Depending on your project’s specifications, this could include an Architect, Realtor, Attorney, Interior Designer, Lender, etc.

-Be sure that you have a confidence and trust level with all members of your team, and that they effectively work together.
+It is important to be sure that you have confidence and a trust level with all members of your team, and that they effectively work together.

-5. Securing a building site: Locate and negotiate a contract for a suitable Lot.
-We know several local real estate agents that know the local vacant land market, and can assist you with structuring sound agreement for a building site.
+5. Securing a building site: Locate and negotiate a contract for a suitable lot.
+At the Craftsman Group we know several local real estate agents that have vast experience in the local vacant land market, and can assist you with structuring a sound agreement for a building site.

 7. Arranging for Financing: Make sure you work with a lender who is familiar with construction financing.
 Terms will vary for these types of loans, and you will want to make sure you obtain a loan that is best suited for your situation.

-8. Selecting a Builder: At the Craftsmen Group we would love to earn your business, but we are not best suited for every project.
-Three tips here:
+8. Selecting a Builder: At the Craftsmen Group we would love to earn your business, but we recognize that we may not be best suited for every project.

-10. Finalizing Construction Contract: Best to use a standardized agreement.
+10. Finalizing Construction Contract: For most projects, it is best to use a standardized agreement.
 If the builder has his own personally drafted contract, review it carefully or have it reviewed by an attorney.

 11. The Building Process: The fun begins.
-Be prepared to keep on the progress and be ready to make the many decisions and selections that will be required for finish details and features.
+Be prepared to keep on the progress and be ready to make the many decisions and selections that will be required for finishing details and features.